thanhlt-1007/kotlin_head_first/CHAPTER_02.md

 ## 9. What happens when you convert a value

+### 1. var x = 5

+This create an Int variable named x, and an Int object with a value of 5. x holds a reference to that object.

+### 2. var z: Long = x.toLong()

+This creates a new Long variable, z.
+The toLong() function on x's object is called, and this creates a new Long object with a value of 5.
+A reference to the Long object gets put into the z variable.

+This approach works well if you want to convert a value into an object's that larger.
+But what if the new object is too small to contain the value?

 ## 10. Watch out for overspill

 ## 11. Store multiple values in an array